 Dosing in the study was the equivalent of 4,000 times the recommended daily amount of Prevagen 10mg and 2,000 times the recommended daily amount of Prevagen Extra Strength 20mg.
 In addition, apoaequorin achieved self-affirmed GRAS status (generally recognized as safe) after an independent panel of expert scientists concluded that apoaequorin is safe for use in food products.

 1. Marone, P.A., Bauter, M., Hofman-Hüther, H., and Moran, D. (2013).
-Safety assessment of Apoaequorin, a protein preparation: Subchronic toxicity study in rats.
+Safety assessment of Apoaequorin preparation: Subchronic toxicity study in rats.
 Food and Chemical Toxicology 57.
 Research was conducted by Eurofins/Product Safety Labs under the advisement of Soni and Associates, Inc. Funding provided by Quincy Bioscience.

 2. Marone, P.A., Bauter, M., Hofman-Hüther, H., and Moran, D. (2013).
-Toxicologic Evaluation of the Calcium Binding Protein Apoaequorin.
+Toxicologic Evaluation of Apoaequorin.
 Poster presented at the Society of Toxicology Annual Meeting, San Antonio, Texas.
 Research was conducted by Eurofins/Product Safety Labs under the advisement of Soni and Associates, Inc. Funding provided by Quincy Bioscience.